-Approximately 55.3ha of vegetation will be protected and restored or enhanced as part of this proposal.
+Approximately 55.343.7ha of vegetation will be protected and restored or enhanced as part of this proposal.
 This includes the enhancement of the land adjoining the Significant Ecological Area, existing consent notice bush areas, and existing degraded waterways and wetlands.
 The proposal is considered to be consistent with this policy direction.
 Variations to consent notices to enable the removal of protected vegetation will be offset with native planting as outlined in the Ecological Impact Assessment in Appendix 4 and further in Appendix 42.2.
-Updated Landscape Plans (see Appendix 44.4) demonstrate that a significant amount of riparian planting and revegetation is proposed, which contributes to the overall ecological restoration and enhancement of the site.
+Updated Landscape Plans submitted with the application (see Appendix 10Appendix 44.4) demonstrate that a significant amount of riparian planting and revegetation is proposed, which contributes to the overall ecological restoration and enhancement of the site.
 The proposal will contribute to improved ecosystem services and indigenous biological diversity values in this part of Auckland and make a regionally significant contribution to the significant environmental issue of indigenous biodiversity loss.